BBEdit 10

 Google Wave

-1 October 2009, lunch time
+1 October 2009, mid-afternoon

 I am on Google Wave.
 As they were with GMail, Google is being fairly tight with how they are rolling out the service.
 Twitter is full of “can I get an invite” messages.
 (My invite came from my friend Ryan, who works at Google now.
 By coincidence, he’s the same guy who invited me to GMail way back in the day.)
 Unlike GMail, invites aren’t sent out immediately.
 You nominate someone for an account and at some point they’ll be sent an invite.
 For a service like Google Wave this is a stupid way to get things going.
 GMail was actually usable even if you didn’t know anyone else using GMail — it’s just an email client.
 Wave is something new and fancy.
 As such, I can only “wave” to one other person with the service, my friend who invited me.
 Awesome?
 He hasn’t replied to my first wave yet.
 Maybe it’ll be more exciting by the end of the week, but I have my doubts.